datarobot/datarobot-user-models/README.md

 The examples in this repository use the DataRobot User Model runner (drum).
 For more information on how to use and write models with drum, check out the [readme](./custom_model_runner/README.md).

 ### Sample Models
-The [model_templates](model_templates) contain example models that will work with the template environments discussed above.
+The [model_templates](model_templates) contain example models that will work with the template environments discussed further.
 For more information about each model, please see:
 ##### Inference Models
 * [Scikit-Learn sample model](model_templates/inference/python3_sklearn)